Billie Eilish: 2021–2023: Happier Than Ever and Guitar Songs

-In June 2021, Eilish was criticized for videos in which she mouthed the anti-Asian slur "chink" while lip-syncing the song "Fish" by Tyler, the Creator, and for using blaccent and African-American Vernacular English.
+In June 2021, Eilish was criticized online for videos in which she mouthed the anti-Asian slur "chink" while lip-syncing the song "Fish" by Tyler, the Creator, while Matthew Tyler Vorce, her reported boyfriend at the time, received criticism for alleged social media posts in which he used offensive language and slurs against gay and Black people.
 Eilish was also accused of queerbaiting after using the caption "I love girls" to promote the music video for "Lost Cause".
 On June 22, she posted an apology to Instagram stories for her usage of "chink", saying that she was "appalled and embarrassed" by the video and that she was "13 or 14" at the time and did not know the slur was a derogatory term.
 She also addressed a separate video of what was viewed as her mocking an Asian accent, writing that she was actually "speaking in a silly gibberish made up voice".
-Reflecting on the events in a July 2021 interview, Eilish stated: "I said so many things then that I totally don't agree with now, or think the opposite thing.
+Reflecting on the events in a July 2021 interview, Eilish said: "I said so many things then that I totally don't agree with now, or think the opposite thing.
 The weirdest thing is how nothing ever goes away once it's on the internet ...
 When you're a fucking teenager, you don't really know yourself ...
 I didn't actually know how I really felt.
 So I just came up with this facade that I stuck to."

 Eilish started formulating ideas for her third studio album's songs with Finneas in December 2021.
-In a July 2022 interview with Zane Lowe for Apple Music, she commented that she hoped to start writing the album in 2023.
-During 2022, Eilish became the youngest headliner to date for two festivals, specifically Glastonbury and Coachella.
-The Pixar film Turning Red was released that year, for which she and Finneas wrote three songs.
-These are "Nobody Like U", "U Know What's Up" and "1 True Love", which are performed by Turning Red's fictional boy band 4*Town.
+In a July 2022 interview with Zane Lowe for Apple Music, she said she hoped to start writing the album in 2023.
+In 2022, Eilish won the Academy Award for Best Original Song for the song "No Time to Die" from the film No Time to Die, becoming the first person born in the 21st century to win an Academy Award.
+That same year, she became the youngest headliner to date for two festivals, specifically Glastonbury and Coachella.
+The Pixar film Turning Red was released that year, for which she and Finneas wrote three songs, "Nobody Like U", "U Know What's Up" and "1 True Love", performed by Turning Red's fictional boy band 4*Town.